jasonmcaffee/modulus/README.md

 Modulus provides a simplified version of the typical 'define' and 'require' functions found in other AMD libraries.
 To do the equivalent of define, simply pass in a named function to the 'm' or 'modulus' function.
 To do the equivalent of require, simply pass in a unnamed function to the 'm' or 'modulus' function.
+Modulus can parse the function name and parameters, thus reducing the amount of boilerplate code you need to write.

 ```javascript